 Raw materials challenges today

-We’re already in a position where supply chain visibility is vital for carmakers.
+We’re already in a position where supplier quality visibility is vital for carmakers.
 There are several raw materials involved in the manufacture of an electric vehicle.
 Batteries, in particular, require lithium, nickel, cobalt, manganese, aluminum, copper, and more.
 Lithium presents a challenge to the industry because, while there’s no physical shortage of it, it’s difficult to get out of the ground profitably.
 Getting lithium into the supply chain involves significant capital needed to mine it.

 The refinement of nickel also poses a problem for a company’s bottom line.
 It’s much cheaper to process the metal in Asia than in North America or Europe.
 For many companies, this means the manufacturing process needs to be spread across the globe.
 That’s why companies in the EV space need to have complete visibility into this global supply chain — from raw materials and components through to the final build of the vehicle.